nf-core/website/markdown/usage/troubleshooting.md

 ```

 If this is the case, please install `mksquashfs` or ask your IT department to install the package for you.

+### Error related to HPC Schedulers

+If working on a cluster, pipelines can crash if the profile used is not correctly configured for that environment.
+Typical issues can include missing cluster profile in `-profile`, incorrectly specified executor, or incompatible memory/CPU node maximums set in that institutional profile.
+See [nf-core/configs](https://github.com/nf-core/configs)  and [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#) for more information.

 ## Cannot find input files when using Singularity